 FUN FACT: While vitamin D increases the amount of calcium your body can absorb, that’s only part of the story.
 Vitamin K2 ensures that calcium makes its way into your bones.

 Heart health for the most part is about blood vessel health.
 Yes, the heart muscle can be damaged and diseased but by and large, the concern for the majority of the population is the health of their vessels.
-By extension, the whole cardiovascular system (brain, limbs etc.).
-One of the major concerns for blood vessel health is atherosclerosis, an inflammatory disorder which involves plaque formation.
+By extension, the whole cardiovascular system (brain, limbs, etc.).
+One of the major concerns for blood vessel health is atherosclerosis, an inflammatory disorder that involves plaque formation.

 Most probably don’t realize that plaque composition is consistently about 20% calcium.
 Calcium build-up in plaque is a significant risk factor for heart disease (24, 25, 26).
 In fact, the coronary calcium score is far more accurate in predicting cardiac disease risk than LDL.
 Therefore, anything that can reduce calcium build up in your blood vessels is a very good thing.